Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

 \end{lemma}

-Finally, we mention Corollary $\ref{col:pm<3opt}$ from \cite{ANSHELEVICH201827}, which follows from Lemma \ref{lem:ratio-alters} and provides an upper bound on the social cost of any alternative that defeats the optimal one.
-In particular, it establishes that the distortion of the leading alternatives in the \majorder is at most $3$.
+Finally, we recall Corollary~\ref{col:pm<3opt} from the same work, which follows directly from Lemma~\ref{lem:ratio-alters} and bounds the social cost of any candidate that defeats the optimal one.
+In particular, it implies that the distortion of the leading candidates in the \majorder{} is at most~$3$.